Voters Guide to Drug Policy Reform Candidates and MeasuresNovember 2018

 Chula Vista

 Measure Q would impose a business license tax of at least 5%—and up to 15%—of gross receipts on cannabis (marijuana) businesses; and at least $5—and up to $25—per square foot on space dedicated to cannabis cultivation, to "raise an estimated $6,000,000 per year, until voters change or repeal it, to fund general City services, including enforcement efforts against cannabis business that are operating illegally."
 Endorsed by S.D.
 Assoc. of Cannabis Professionals and CCIA.
-PASSED
+PASSEDLa Mesa

-Measure Z, the "citizen measure," would authorize the commercial storefront retail sales of medicinal cannabis by up to 11 retailers in the city, to be located in any of Vista’s commercial, industrial, business park, and mixed use zoning districts; and impose a 7% special use tax on gross receipts.
+• Measure Z, the "citizen measure," would authorize the commercial storefront retail sales of medicinal cannabis by up to 11 retailers in the city, to be located in any of Vista’s commercial, industrial, business park, and mixed use zoning districts; and impose a 7% special use tax on gross receipts.
 Endorsed by S.D.
 Assoc. of Cannabis Professionals and CCIA.
 Received 51.32% of the vote.
-However more votes were cast for Measure BB so it will take effect instead.
+However more votes were cast for Measure BB so it will take effect instead.• Measure AA, the "city council cannabis business tax," would impose tax onmarijuana cultivation at $14/square foot and gross receipts of marijuana businesses at rates not exceeding 8% on manufacturing and distribution; 10% on medicinal retail; 12% on adult-use retail; and 3.5% on testing.
+Opposed by S.D.
+Assoc. of Cannabis Professionals and CCIA.
+PASSED

-Measure BB, the "city council medicinal cannabis business ordinance," would authorize only the commercial delivery of medicinal cannabis in the City of Vista by up to three non-storefront (delivery only) retailers, plus up to two product safety testing laboratories, limiting these business to industrial-type zones and authorizing and directing the City Council to establish licensing and operating regulations protecting public safety, health, security, and community welfare.
+• Measure BB, the "city council medicinal cannabis business ordinance," would authorize only the commercial delivery of medicinal cannabis in the City of Vista by up to three non-storefront (delivery only) retailers, plus up to two product safety testing laboratories, limiting these business to industrial-type zones and authorizing and directing the City Council to establish licensing and operating regulations protecting public safety, health, security, and community welfare.
 Opposed by S.D.
 Assoc. of Cannabis Professionals.
 PASSED

 SAN FRANCISCO (CITY AND COUNTY)

 Proposition D Marijuana Business Tax Increase would tax marijuana businesses with gross receipts over $500,000 at a rate between 1 percent and 5 percent, exempting retail sales of medical marijuana, and expanding the marijuana business tax to businesses not physically located in San Francisco.
-Opposed by the SF Chronicle, Sen. Wiener, and the Brownie Mary Democratic Club of SF.
-Taxes cannabis at rates far higher than comparable businesses.
-PASSED

 SAN JOAQUIN COUNTY